-Getting dementia diagnosed is important so that people can get the right help and support.
-Because post cortical atrophy is rare it can take some time to get the correct diagnosis.
-Therefore, seeking help for symptoms as early as possible is recommended.
+Getting the right diagnosis is important so that people can get help and support.
+Because the condition is rare it can take some time to get the correct diagnosis.
+So, seeking help for symptoms as early as possible is recommended.

 If you are worried about yourself or someone else who is showing signs of PCA, it is best to talk to your doctor.
 They will carry out tests to find out what is causing the symptoms.
 These tests include:

 - Questions about your symptoms and medical history.